MP 10x6x4 / N38 - neodymium magnet

 Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.

-Neodymium magnets can attract to each other, pinch the skin, and cause significant swellings.
+Neodymium Magnets can attract to each other, pinch the skin, and cause significant swellings.

-So that know how strong neodymium magnets are and why they are so dangerous, read the article - Dangerous strong neodymium magnets.
+In order for you to know how powerful neodymium magnets are and why they are so dangerous, read the article - Dangerous strong neodymium magnets.